mogeraditya/mogeraditya.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: Vulnerabilty to anthropogenic noise
-description: a project with a background image
+description: Trying to find if there is a correlation between phenotypic plasticity and vulnerabilityto anthropogenic noise.
 img: assets/img/12.jpg
 importance: 1
-category: work
+category: winter 2022
 ---

 Every project has a beautiful feature showcase page.